jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 ...
 ```

 Besides consistency, `import` statements have a few advantages compared to `require()` calls.
 One of them is that the `import` statements can be analyzed statically whereas `require()` cannot.
-We’ll take advantage of this later.
+We'll take advantage of this later.

-If you try to run the server, you’ll notice that it doesn’t work anymore:
+If you try to run the server, you'll notice that it doesn't work anymore:

 ```sh
 $ node ./src/index.server.js